-The final story of what became my February Flash Fiction trilogy is “Silence,” which originally appeared in 10Flash Quarterly, edited by K.C.
+The final story of what has become my February Flash Fiction trilogy is “Silence,” which originally appeared in 10Flash Quarterly, edited by K.C.
 Ball, who bought my first story, “Dead Wife Waiting,” as well as the two sequels.
 “Silence” was the last piece she bought from me, which, if I recall correctly ran in the final issue of 10Flash back in late 2012.
 It’s a story about magic and the cost of protecting those you care about.
 Like the previous two stories in this little trilogy, it’s perfect for a quick read on a break.

 By Dale Ivan Smith